 Anyone who knows me, knows that I love traveling, I love seeing a new city, finding out about its culture and the food.

 I am lucky that I get to do a bit of traveling for work, but when I can I try fit in leisure travel here and there.
-My husband and I also try have one trip alone once a year.
+My family and I also try have one trip alone once a year.
 This year it was to London.
 London is not the most affordable, in fact it is part of the top 10 expensive cities in the world.
 This means traveling there can put a dent in your pocket.
 Thrifty me however has ways of making traveling affordable.
 Here are some of my tips.

 1. Flights and accommodation